Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Discussion

 Our proposed speech content privacy enforcement method aims to render speech unintelligible while preserving the surrounding acoustic scene and overall audio quality.
-The approach is based on Segment-Wise Waveform Reversal, and is further enhanced through a Voice Activity Detection (VAD) stage followed by a source separation stage.
+The approach is based on Segment-Wise Waveform Reversal, and is further enhanced through a Voice Activity Detection (VAD) stage followed by a Speech Isolation (SI) stage.

 Evaluated on a dataset combining speech with urban environmental sounds, the method achieves a Word Error Rate (WER) of 97.9\%, effectively eliminating intelligible speech.
 It preserves the integrity of the original environment, with only a 2.7\% drop in sound source classification accuracy, and offers the best perceptual quality among compared methods, as reflected by a Fréchet Audio Distance (FAD) of 1.40.